goFrendiAsgard/jurnal-chiml/examples/README.md

   }
 ]
 ```

+The developers can fetch the data through the pre-existing components.

+The developers are pressumed to not has any access to the component's source-code or database server.

+The only possible interaction is by accessing the `terminal interface` from component's local computer or by accessing `web service` from the network.

-# Requirement
+# The Pre-existing Components

-* Sqlite3
-* Node.Js
-* Chimera-Framework
-* BPMN

-# Table Fetcher

-To fetch data from the table, we have build two version of table fetcher.
-The terminal-interface and the web-service
+The component has two interfaces.
+The `terminal` one and the `web-service` one

+The `terminal-interface` can only be executed from the component's local computer.
+Assuming that the developer building the application in the same computer as the components

+The `web-service` can be executed through the network (internet) through HTTP protocol

 ## Terminal Interface

 The terminal interface is located at [`components/program.js`](components/terminal-interface.js).

-To use the terminal interface, you can invoke `node components/terminal-interface.js <tableName> <filter>`
+To access the terminal interface, developer can invoke `node components/terminal-interface.js <tableName> <filter>` from component's local computer

 __Example:__